billybil/strp_hw/README.md

 ## Changing Stripe Accounts
-This was made using my Stripe test account, so your tests and data will appear in my Stripe Dashboard not yorus.
-If you'd like to see the purchases appear in your dashboard please grab the API keys from your [Stripe Dashboard](https://dashboard.stripe.com/test/apikeys) and edit the following:
+This was made using my Stripe test account, so your tests and data will appear in my Stripe Dashboard not yours.
+If you'd like to see the purchases appear in your dashboard please grab the API keys from your [Stripe Dashboard](https://dashboard.stripe.com/test/apikeys) and edit the following files:

 For the backend, please edit the `./.env` file and replace the **Secret Key** with yours.
 ```